Beverly of Graustark: Restoration

 The Library of Congress restored the 1926 film in 2019, scanning an original-release 35mm nitrate print in the Marion Davies Collection that included the 2-color Technicolor sequence in the 2nd half of the film's last reel.
-This 4K restoration was screened in October 2019 at the Pordenone Silent Film Festival.
+This 4K restoration was screened in October 2019 at the Pordenone Silent Film Festival in Pordenone, northern Italy.
 Undercrank Productions released the restoration on Blu-ray and DVD in April 2022, featuring a new musical score by Ben Model.